 No but seriously, running is just awful.

-7. Watch this video and prepare to feel horrible on the behalf of humanity.
-I think the kind of person who puts down a homeless person to their face has a special spot reserved for them in hell with Taylor Swift performing live 24/7.
+7. I think the kind of person who puts down a homeless person to their face has a special spot reserved for them in hell with Taylor Swift performing live 24/7.

 8. It has been mentioned before in Random Thoughts but it always bears reinforcing.
 The Russian swing is unmatched for development of the glutes, hips and power production in a way the overhead swing cannot even sniff.
 It will help your deadlift and your squat.